Spiti Valley Road Trip from Manali

 3rd Day : Manali to Kaza (200 Kilometers, 9 Hours Drive)

-- After an early breakfast, the group will head out to Kaza.
+- After early morning breakfast, we will head out to Kaza.

-- The group will reach Kaza by late evening.
+- We will reach Kaza by late evening and check in to our designated stays.

 - Dinner will be served in the evening followed by an overnight stay in Kaza.